CSS-Electronics/canedge-influxdb-writer/README.md

 By default, summary information is printed as part of the processing.
 You can parse `verbose=False` as an input argument in `list_log_files`, `SetupInflux` and `DataWriter` to avoid this.

 ### Delete data from InfluxDB
 If you need to delete data in InfluxDB that you e.g. uploaded as part of a test, you can use the `delete_influx(name)` function from the `SetupInflux` class.
-Call it by parsing the name of the 'measurement' to delete (i.e. the device serial number):
+Call it by parsing the name of the 'measurement' to delete (i.e. the device ID):

 ``influx.delete_influx("958D2219")``